Florida's Turnpike: Fort Pierce to Wildwood

 After passing the I-4 interchange (exit 259) near many of Orlando's theme parks, connecting directly with the I-4 express lanes to and from the east along I-4, the Turnpike moves in a northwest direction, first passing by the Turkey Lake Service Plaza at mile marker 263, where the FDOT district headquarters of the Turnpike are located.
 The Turnpike has the next two interchanges with Orlando area tollways, SR 408 (East-West Expressway) at exit 265 and SR 429 (Western Expressway) at exit 267A, where in between the two exits, the turnpike expands to become a twelve-lane highway, and reverting to an eight-lane highway north of the SR 429 interchange.
 The last two Orange County interchanges are with SR 50 five miles apart at exit 267B and 272, with the turnpike becoming a four-lane highway north of exit 272, and staying that way for the rest of its northward journey.
 The Turnpike then enters Lake County, heading in a northwestern direction, where hilly countryside becomes a part of the terrain for the remainder of the expressway while intersecting with Hancock Road (exit 278) in Minneola, an electronic toll interchange.
 At mile 285, it has a northbound exit/southbound entrance with US 27, followed by the Leesburg electronic toll gantry at mile 288, and a southbound exit/northbound entrance with US 27 at mile 289.
 The last interchange in Lake County is with County Road 470 (exit 296), which does not provide cash.

-At mile marker 299, the turnpike passes through the final service plaza, the Okahumpka service plaza.
-Between US 301 (exit 304) and the northern terminus (mile 309) there is no toll.
+At mile marker 299, the turnpike passes through the final service plaza, the Okahumpka service plaza just northwest of the Lake-Sumter County Line.
+Between US 301 (exit 304) and the northern terminus (mile 309), there is no toll.
 The turnpike ends with an interchange with I-75 in Wildwood, about 20 mi south of Ocala.
 Exit 307 at SR 44 provides access to southbound I-75 through that interstate's exit 329, while northbound I-75 travelers (and bidirectional SR 44 travelers) can access the turnpike at this exit.